ItsDanik/rfidisk/README.md

 ./install.sh
 ```

+Log out and back in, or reboot.
 If everything went smoothly and you see "Ready/Insert Disk" on the device's OLED screen, congratulations!

+> [!NOTE]
+> There is a 10 second delay in launching the app during boot.
+This is on purpose to ensure serial bus has settled and environment is set.
+> However, on some setups, there may be some instability (a couple of resets of the arduino) as the system enumerates the buses during boot.
+> Give it some seconds and try again once the OLED screen consistently reads "Insert Disk".

 Skip to the "Configuring RFIDisk" section.
-You don't need to manually start the app, it is already running in the background.

 ---
 ## Manual Installation